ccmvumc/garjus/README.md

   - edat_etl - extract data from files uploaded to redcap, transform (calculate accuracy, times), load to redcap

+### Other ETL:

   - nihtoolbox_etl - extract and load NIH toolbox outputs

   - examiner_etl - extract and load NIH Examiner outputs

+  - gaitrite_etl - extract and load gaitrite walkway outputs

 ## Issues
 Any issues or errors encountered by garjus are recorded in REDCap.